northern-bites/nbites/README.txt

 the robot and the IP address.
 Help for the configuration tool is accesible by typing h while the tool is running.

+Now to compile the code simply run:

+    make

 If there are errors compiling and you need to change configuration files you can delete the configuration files and make the codebase ready for recompiling via: